bvds/andes/docs/guides/android_client_guide/README.md

 with the installed size requiring approximately 35 MB on the device.
 Use of Space Client requires access to the Internet.

-## Installing Sencha Space Client for Android
+## Installing the Android Space Client

-To install Sencha Space Client for Android:
+To install:
 <ol>
 <li>Click the <b>Play Store</b> app on your Android device or browse to
 the <a href="http://play.google.com">Google Play Store</a>: